iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 > It's a good option for a lot of more minor problem's.
 The audio kept breaking up but the weather is horrible and that was a connection issue not Dr..onD. 's fault.<br> :date: __2021-02-14 20:09:58__

-> Very helpful!
-Only downside is you can't contact in between appointments unless you CALL.<br> :date: __2021-02-12 17:31:00__

-> Very great app during this time.
-Just had one issue.
-It kept making my phone reboot and cutting off the visit.
-I had to use my tablet for it to work.<br> :date: __2021-02-12 04:47:29__

-> Exceptional<br> :date: __2021-02-11 21:27:55__

-> Thanks I need help<br> :date: __2021-02-11 07:14:23__

-> Good for when you are in a pinch or rush and can't or don't want to spend hours getting treated. this has been a lifesaver for me and my family a few times now and def would use again.<br> :date: __2021-02-07 23:04:21__

 #### 3-star reviews